cr1901/pcbios/biosdesc.md

 * Zero out this RAM.
 Ensure reset flag in Data Area is preserved.
 This does not work quite as intended on 64k/256k boards due to assuming 16kB RAM chips.
 IBM says that these switches should both be off on 64k/256k boards.

-GFX Tables are stored in the following order:
+6845 CRT Controller parameters are stored in the following order:
 * 40x25 CGA
 * 80x25 CGA
 * Graphics CGA